OPSkins/trade-opskins-api/IItem.md

 eth_inspect | string / null | Etherscan.io Ethereum Transaction URL. `null` for inapplicable apps.
-pattern_index | int | Pattern index (value between 1-1000) (only available for VGO, `null` for other apps) paint_index | int / null | Paint index value for a CS:GO item. `0` or `null` for items without a paint-index.
+pattern_index | int | Pattern index (value between 1-1000) (only available for VGO, `null` for other apps) paint_index | int / null | Paint index value for a CS:GO item. `0` or `null` for items without a paint-index. wear_tier_index | int | Wear Tier Index for a VGO item, not set for other apps.

 ## Example Output for Standard Item Object
 ```json